 Tribe Schooling is structured as a Company Limited by Guarantee registered with ASIC and the ACNC (WIP), and we take compliance seriously across every area of our operation:

-Duty of Care — We operate under common law duty of care and the Education Act 2004 (ACT).
+Duty of Care — We operate under the awareness of common law duty of care and the Education Act 2004 (ACT).
 Our sign-in system and Duty Parent Roster ensure a responsible adult is always accountable for the group.

 Child Safe Standards — We are committed to the ACT Child Safe Standards, which commenced 1 August 2024, and the National Principles for Child Safe Organisations.
 This means our policies, culture, and practices are designed to keep children safe, heard, and respected at every level.